safar-jn/design-patterns/README.md

 ### DATA FLOW

-[TODO] rewrite

-App accepts new request in request handler service and checks whether there is already recently calculated score for given client in DB.
-If yes it returns it otherwise it creates in-progress entry in the DB and sends the request along to scraper which is then responsible for searching the web and finding public data.
-Everything it finds is then passed along to transformer which transforms the data into numerical values which are then passed to modeler which uses them to calculate some final score using statistic models.
-This score is finally returned to req handler which stores it in the DB and returns it to the original client.
+In the beginning **request handler** accepts new scoring request and checks the internal DB for previously cached results.
+If it finds a relevant entry than it just returns it, otherwise it passes the request along to the **scraper** and waits.
+When the request reaches the **scraper**, it starts collecting various information from the web, which is then sent to the **transformer**.
+The **transformer** then takes the scraped data and assigns individual data points certain numerical values.
+Lastly, the transformed data are passed to the **modeler**, which plugs it into a particular statistical model and calculates a final score.
+This singular value is then returned to the **request handler**, who stores it in the internal database and returns it to the system which originally requested it.

 ### THIRD-PARTY COMPONENTS

-Following platforms are merely used as examples and can be swapped out for others with analogical functions.
+Following platforms are merely used as examples and can be swapped out for others with analogical functionality.

 - **OpenShift** Container Platform is RedHat's on-premise cloud for hosting application, built around Linux containers orchestrated by Kubernetes.
 - **Kafka** is a distributed event streaming platform by Apache, used mainly as a high-performance data pipeline.